Shade

 About the Book

-An extraordinary investigation into shade, bringing together science, history, urban design, and social justice to change the way we think about a critical natural resource that should be available to all.
+An extraordinary investigation into shade, this “compelling . . . conversation-starter draws examples from history, city-planning and social policy” (NPR) to change the way we think about a critical natural resource that should be available to all.

 On a 90-degree day in Los Angeles, bus riders across the city line up behind the shadows cast by street signs and telephone poles, looking for a little relief from the sun’s glaring heat.
 Every summer such scenes play out in cities across the United States, and as Sam Bloch argues, we ignore the benefits of shade at our own peril.
 Heatwaves are now the country’s deadliest natural disasters with victims concentrated in poorer, less shady areas.
 Public health, mental health, and crime statistics are worse in neighborhoods without it.
 For some, finding shade is a matter of life and death.